Challenges Faced by Semiconductor Industry and Global Silicone Shortage

 According to a McKinsey report “Intelligence to create better transparency is a no-regrets move” as one of the most powerful supply chain strategies.

 Market analysts and industry experts unanimously vote for greater transparency through supply and demand play intelligence for stronger supply chains.
 Let’s simplify this.
-Imagine this as a war room or a watch tower that gives you an eagle’s eye view to help you easily move over all the connected pieces of your supply chain laid open before you.
+Imagine this as a war room or a watch tower that gives semiconductor supply chain companies an eagle’s eye view to help you easily move over all the connected pieces of your supply chain laid open before you.

 It is a highly complicated process that includes many players – far too many for anyone to keep track of every step of the supply chain.
 That makes supply chain management a key attribute for success – but one that is often overlooked.

-For the semiconductor market, this means receiving all real time information you can get about your supply chain and this includes Manufacturer’s commitments, Deliveries and Forecast.
+For the semiconductor market, this means receiving all the real-time information you can get about your supply chain, including the Manufacturer’s commitments, Deliveries, and forecasts.
 Robust Supply Demand Intelligence provides managers with a single source of supply chain data that delivers instant access to critical supply chain information.

-Get all information you can through automatic real time dashboards that brings together data from multiples sources and diverse segments.
+Get all information you can through automatic real-time dashboards that bring together data from multiples sources and diverse segments.

-Leveraging advance analytics can further help you match demand with supply and do away with error-prone human intervention.
+Leveraging advanced analytics can further help you match demand with supply and do away with error-prone human intervention.